-- Additional borrowing for a general increase in investment to balance the Capital Programme in a year is to be provided for on a straight line basis over the estimated average life of the assets created. - Any additional expenditure linked to specific schemes e.g. Invest to Save, SOP etc. is to be provided for on a straight line basis, or over the estimated useful life of assets being created or a shorter period as determined by the Section 151 Officer or suggested periods determined by WG as is the case with Local Government Borrowing Initiative (LGBI). - Revenue Provision in excess of minimum requirements can be made subject to affordability and following advice of the S151 officer.
-Where any additional voluntary revenue provision has been made from 2015/16 onwards, the Council may make an appropriate reduction in later years' levels of MRP after consideration of prudence and affordability. - The MRP charged against liabilities under finance leases, or contracts that have the characteristics of finance leases, shall be equal to the principal element of the lease repayment, calculated on an annual basis.
+- the assets created. - Any additional expenditure linked to specific schemes e.g. Invest to Save, 21st Century Schools etc. is to be provided for on a straight line basis, or over the estimated useful life of assets being created or a shorter period as determined by the Section 151 Officer or suggested periods determined by WG as is the case with Local Government Borrowing Initiative (LGBI). - Revenue Provision in excess of the above requirements can be made subject to affordability and following advice of the S151 officer. - MRP may be waived on expenditure recoverable within a prudent period of time through capital receipts (e.g. land purchases) or deferred to when the benefits from investment are scheduled to begin. - The MRP charged against liabilities under finance leases, or contracts that have the characteristics of finance leases, shall be equal to the principal element of the lease repayment, calculated on an annual basis.